12 Step Meetings for Lasting Recovery and Community Support

 Evaluating your progress with 12 step meetings is a non-negotiable step for anyone committed to lasting recovery in Oregon addiction treatment settings.
 Keep a weekly log—digital or handwritten—of each meeting's environment, your comfort participating, and whether you're forming peer support connections.

-Research shows that individuals who follow a structured implementation plan for mutual aid groups experience much higher retention rates and stronger recovery networks than those attending sporadically11.
+Research shows that individuals who follow a structured implementation plan for mutual aid groups experience much higher retention rates and stronger recovery networks than those attending sporadically.
 Ask yourself weekly: Is my meeting accessible?
 Am I motivated to continue?
 Do these group relationships directly reinforce my recovery goals?
-If not, it’s time to fine-tune: consider adjusting meeting days, exploring different peer support formats, or increasing your frequency until accountability and real community begin to take hold.
+If not, it's time to fine-tune: consider adjusting meeting days, exploring different peer support formats, or increasing your frequency until accountability and real community begin to take hold.11

 Resource Planning for Long-Term Success